How to create a real estate and property management dashboard with Power BI?

 3. Click “OK.”
 You get the following column:

+Now, check the datatype of each column and change accordingly.
 For example, if you see the screenshot above, the datatype for the column “Renovation Status” is ABC & 123.
 This is a text field.
-Therefore, click on ABC & 123 –> select Text.
+Therefore, click on ABC & 123 --> select Text.
+Similarly, you must change the interval column, which will be a whole number, and so on.
+Now, to make visualizations user-friendly, let us create separate tables for all.
+To do this, follow the steps below:

 1. Rename the dataset as “Fact table.”
 This can be done in the Properties pane.

-1. Right-click on “Fact table” in the Queries pane –> Select Duplicate–> Rename to the first field of the dataset or relevant to it.
+1. Right-click on “Fact table” in the Queries pane --> Select Duplicate--> Rename to the first field of the dataset or relevant to it.
 For example, the first field is property location.
 We will label it as “Property Location.”

 1. Now, we want only the first column, which is the property location.
 So, select the column, right-click on it, and select “Remove other columns.”